 As you may imagine I was completely surprised and taken back that your company would bill me $486.20 for the damages.
 I do not believe I should be responsible for the repairs and I will not pay for damages that are clearly not my responsibility.

-Review about: Enterprise Rent A Car Car Rental.
+Product or Service Mentioned: Enterprise Rent A Car Car Rental.

 Monetary Loss: $486.